codefresh-io/docs.codefresh.io/_docs/learn-by-example/ruby.md

 A very simple pipeline is one that has only two steps:

-1. We build the docker image and
+1. Build the docker image
-1. We run the tests inside the docker image that was just build.
+1. Run the tests inside the docker image that was just build

 Here is the example [codefresh.yml](https://github.com/codefresh-contrib/ruby-on-rails-sample-app/blob/master/codefresh.yml) file.